Go Back

 • Prepare the sauce.
 Place the marinade over medium-high heat, and reduce until thickened.

-• Place 1 roasted duck leg on each plate.
+• Place one roasted duck leg on each plate.
 Slice the warm, rested duck breasts, and plate next to the legs.
 Drizzle the warm sauce over both portions.